2002 Asian Games: Transport

-The games
+The Games

 Opening ceremony

 The opening ceremony with the theme A Beautiful Meeting was held on 29 September 2002 at the Busan Asiad Main Stadium.
 Participating nations marched into the stadium in Korean alphabetical order began with Nepal.
 North Korea and South Korea jointly entered the stadium under one flag for the first time in Asian Games history and the second time after the 2000 Summer Olympics.
-South Korean president Kim Dae-Jung declared the Games open, Two Korean athletes — Mun Dae-Sung (taekwondo) and Ryu Ji -Hye (table tennis) — took the oath on behalf of all the participating athletes while South Korean retired judoist Ha Hyung-joo and North Korean judoist Kye Sun-hui lit the games' cauldron.
+South Korean president Kim Dae-Jung declared the Games open, Two Korean athletes — Moon Dae-sung (taekwondo) and Ryu Ji-hye (table tennis) — took the oath on behalf of all the participating athletes while South Korean retired judoist Ha Hyung-joo and North Korean judoist Kye Sun-hui lit the games' cauldron.
 The cultural part was a six-segment show lasting 40 minutes and was about the encounter between King Kim Suro and the Queen Heo Hwang-ok.
 The main star of the event was the opera diva Sumi Jo.

 Participating National Olympic Committees

 All 44 members of the Olympic Council of Asia (OCA) with 7,711 athletes took part in the Games.
-East Timor (Timor-Leste) participated for the first time since its independence, Afghanistan returned to the action since Taliban had come to power, and Saudi Arabia returned after previously boycotted prior event due to political tension with Thailand as the 1998 Games host.
+Timor-Leste (East Timor) participated for the first time since gaining independence, Afghanistan returned to action after the Taliban came to power, and Saudi Arabia returned after previously boycotting the prior event due to political tensions with Thailand, the host of the 1998 Games.
 Below is a list of all the participating NOCs; the number of competitors per delegation is indicated in brackets.